NovationScripts/Multimillionaire/README.md

 In this version, the economy is the most sustainable, and the reserve budget will be enough for at least 10 Earths for 10 generations.

+If the errors are fixed, it might actually work.

 **We enjoy doing what we love, and we have a talent for it**.